dejanbatanjac/dejanbatanjac.github.io/_posts/2021-01-17-machine-learning-brainstorming.md

 This way we can use L1 for feature selection, as we can drop any variables associated with coefficients that go to zero.

-Use L2 or Ridge regularization or Weight Decay will penalize weights evenly.
+Use L2 or Ridge regularization will penalize weights evenly.
 L2 is useful when you have collinear features.

+> L1, L2 are also know as Weight Decay

 ### Batch Norm